Nemin32/Nemin32.github.io/_drafts/folklore2.md

 > **TOL:** Nonetheless, Oddworld Inhabitants haven't forgotten SligStorm, and the ideas for it may yet be seen in some form in the future.

-Amusingly, however, the TOL post isn't exactly wrong as the albino Slig did appear in one of Oddworld games, albeit just as an easter egg.
-Still, if one pays attention to the patrons at Alf's bar in RuptureFarms, they might find that one of the Sligs there has suspiciously pale skin:
+Amusingly, however, the TOL post isn't entirely wrong as the albino Slig did appear in one of Oddworld games, albeit just as an easter egg.
+Still, if one pays attention to the patrons at Alf's bar in RuptureFarms, they might find that one of the Sligs there has *suspiciously pale skin:*

-{% include caption.html url="/imgs/folklore/albino.webp" description="Another interesting thing to note is the SoulStorm Brew logo, which was a predecessor to the current 'Laughing Glukkon' logo." %}
+{% include caption.html url="/imgs/folklore/albino.webp" description="Another interesting thing to note is the SoulStorm Brew logo, which is a predecessor to the current 'Laughing Glukkon' logo." %}

 ### The Brutal Ballad of Fangus Klot

 {% include caption.html url="/imgs/folklore/fangus.webp" description="Concept art of Fangus Klot" %}

-The Brutal Ballad of Fangus Klot (abbreviated: BBoFK), was a planned Oddworld (and later non-Oddworld) game developed by OWI, using Stranger's Wrath's engine.
+**The Brutal Ballad of Fangus Klot** (abbreviated: BBoFK), was a planned Oddworld (and later non-Oddworld) game developed by OWI, using Stranger's Wrath's engine.
-However, the game hardly had the chance to even enter production as just after one month of pre-production OWI closed its gates.
+However, the game hardly had the chance to even enter production as soon after announcing the game OWI closed its gates.

 > **[David Fried](/swinterview):**
 >I've heard nothing...
 I did hear about Fangus when I was leaving.
 That was